benfjackson/TheGoldenHeart/README.md

 # Installation

-Android:
+### Android:

-Download and install on your phone at: https://expo.dev/artifacts/eas/uFjaXNxvX3rBRvQqc5EVoo.apk
+Download and install on your phone at:

+https://expo.dev/artifacts/eas/uFjaXNxvX3rBRvQqc5EVoo.apk

-iPhone:
+### iPhone:

-sry costs $100USD to support u so no cigar
+sry costs $100USD to publish on iOS so nothing 4 u lmao

 # Features

-Dynamic and intuitive touch design
+- Dynamic and intuitive touch design
-Full featured tracking of counters etc
+- Full featured tracking of counters etc
-Gorgeously decorated
+- Gorgeously decorated